5 Out of 5 Million: Understanding the Power of Rare Events and Probability

 The Psychology of Rare Events: Perception vs. Reality

 The human brain is not always equipped to handle probabilities intuitively.
-We often struggle to grasp the vastness of large numbers and the implications of probability.
+Plus, we often struggle to grasp the vastness of large numbers and the implications of probability.
 A low probability event, like "5 out of 5 million", might be perceived as practically impossible, even though the law of large numbers shows it's not entirely outside the realm of possibility.

 Real-World Examples and Applications: Where We See This in Action